-You cannot use OperaVPN for programs other than Opera since it is a built-in function of the Opera browsers.
+You cannot use OperaVPN for programs other than Opera since it is a built-in function of the Opera browsers, and its a free vpn for school in Canada.
 It’s worth taking a look at even though you have to download its browser in order to use it because it has strong security measures and doesn’t have data or bandwidth restrictions.
 OperaVPN is supported by both the Opera and OperaGX browsers.

-The automatic update option in OperaVPN updates Opera with the most recent security updates and configurations.
+The automatic update option in OperaVPN updates Opera with the most recent security updates and configurations that work at school.
 Additionally, it uses AES encryption technology to protect your data when it is transferred over open networks.

 Pros and Cons:

 - Unlimited data

 - Update automatically.

 - No-log policy

 - Can not unblock Netflix

 - High latency issues.